 THE “WRONG” WAYS TO HANDLE THIS POTENTIAL PROBLEM

 Unfortunately, most CEOs that I meet are not all that tuned in to how damaging these conflicts can become.

 Often they will ignore or deny the problem, thinking it is a responsibility to be handled at the VP level.

-Another strategy that I have seen companies put in place is to extract the product planning function from the marketing department, and put it under engineering.
-This will often greatly reduce or eliminate the conflict, but in many ways its throwing the baby out with the bathwater.
+Another strategy that I have seen companies put in place is to extract the product planning function from the marketing department and put it under engineering.
+This will often greatly reduce or eliminate the conflict.
+But in many ways, it is throwing the baby out with the bathwater.
 As I stated earlier, both marketing and engineering have a key role to play in product planning.
-This strategy effectively removes the voice of the customer, which is a key role that the marketing department should be playing in any successful software or tech company.
+This reorganization strategy risks effectively removing the “voice of the customer”.
+Providing the “voice of the customer” is a crucial role that the marketing department should play in any successful software or tech company.

 Neither of these approaches usually leads to an optimal result for the business.
 So a shared approach to product planning with minimal conflict should be the preferred approach.
 Ultimately, to make sure any conflict and its dire consequences are avoided, there is one key thing that needs to happen:

 IT IS THE CEO’S RESPONSIBILITY TO PREVENT, RECOGNIZE AND FIX THIS PROBLEM